Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Something about that filled her with a cold dread that mere death didn’t carry.

 In any case, the battlefield was no longer any place for reporters.
-They were on the first available jump back---routed to Gao, inconveniently---and had debrief, post-processing, medical, and so on...it turned out Gabby’s left eardrum was ruptured.
+They were on the first available jump back - routed to Gao, inconveniently - and had debrief, post-processing, medical, and so on...it turned out Gabby’s left eardrum was ruptured.
 The Gaoian medic gave her a shot of some kinda regenerative alien supermedicine and promised it should fix itself in forty-eight hours.

 For Gabby, the emotions were mixed.
 On the one hand, after such a close escape, and with the cold dread still lingering in the back of her mind, a large part of her was glad to have escaped with a mere terrible indignity.